filariow/MasteringDocker/README.md

 It is a practical session where we will practice the fine arts of Dockerfile creation, image building, and container running.

+## When and where

+The Meetup is scheduled for the 20th of January 2020 in Rome at [LUISS EnLabs](https://www.luissenlabs.com/), Termini station.

 ## Tools best to have

 Before attending the event, please install [Docker Engine](https://docs.docker.com/install/)/[Docker Desktop](https://www.docker.com/products/docker-desktop) before attending the event,